 It is recognized that many IoT platforms will require a method to update in the field to defend against new threats or against vulnerabilities that were found later on.
 On the other hand, there may also be IoT platforms for which this would be impractical or overkill (e.g. a very simple low-power sensor that communicates only one way).

 To enable both TOE types, this assurance requirement can be met in two ways:

-- For TOEs that can be updated, as per CC Part 3.
-Note that these TOEs shall have the SFR "Secure update of platform" included in the Security Target. - For TOEs that cannot be updated, the Security Target shall contain a rationale why it is acceptable that this TOE cannot be updated in the field.
+- For platforms that can be updated, as per CC Part 3.
+Note that these platforms shall have the SFR "Secure update of platform" included in the Security Target. - For platforms that cannot be updated, the Security Target shall contain a rationale why it is acceptable that this platform cannot be updated in the field.
+It is acceptable that a hardware root of trust cannot be updated in the field.